alfille/eMission/README.md

 ## Scope (i.e. what eMission does)

-- Keeps rack of patients, problems, images and demographics
+- Keeps track of patients, problems, images and demographics
 - Records operative procedures with description, data, images, tailored checklists
 - Documents outcomes and followup
-- Support a workflow including patient ID cards, downloadable data
+- Supports a workflow that includes patient ID cards and downloadable data
 - Usable on phones, tablets and laptops

 ### Out of scope
 - lab values
 - vital signs / monitoring
 - drug and supply information

-- But free text fields are available for extra information
+Note that *free text fields* are available for extra information

 ----------------